MicrosoftDocs/mixed-reality/mixed-reality-docs/development.md

 ## What technology path are you interested in?

 There are several development paths you can take through our documentation.
 The first step is finding the technology that's right for you.
-If you already have one in mind, go ahead and jump right to its tab below.
+If you already have one in mind, go ahead and jump right to the respective tab below.
 If you're on the fence or just starting out, take a look through each one and understand what they offer, the available platforms and tools, and start creating!

 [!INCLUDE[](~/includes/tech-path-overview.md)]

 ## What's next?

+Now that you have a technology path in mind, let's equip you with the tools you need to start your journey.

 > [!div class="nextstepaction"]
 > [Install the tools](install-the-tools.md)